Stephen C. Pepper

 (9) empathy and-sympathy theory in ethics.

-and the Chinese position have at least (1), (3), (4), (5) and (8) in common.
+Contextualism and the Chinese position have at least (1),

-the formulation of metaphysical principles or categoreal
+As to the formulation of metaphysical

-concepts, the Chinese thinkers inspired by Zhuangzi
+thinkers inspired by Zhuangzi tend more towards

-one who, on the basis of the pervasive Aesthetic
+who, on the basis of the pervasive Aesthetic

 Quality in nature, is enabled to construct a world hypothesis in terms of